-Visitors traversing Hobsonville Point’s Catalina Precinct will soon be able to enjoy something a little unexpected with the development of a themed play trail extending the length of the spine road (Onekiritea and Rangihina Road), towards Bomb Point.
+Visitors traversing Hobsonville Point’s Catalina Precinct will soon be able to enjoy something a little unexpected with the development of a themed play trail extending the length of the spine road (Onekiritea and Rangihina Road), towards Te Onekiritea Point.

 Under development by AVJennings, the road is being landscaped as a garden or park, presenting an experience very different to that of a regular thoroughfare for both pedestrians and cars alike.
 It will be a shared space for vehicles and people, with different zones encouraging users to journey, gather, interact and rest.